You are here

 Phone: (712) 722-6327

-I specialize in the fields of early modern Europe and the Americas with a particular emphasis on the interaction of politics, religion, and popular culture in the Atlantic World from 1400 to the present.
-Some of my particular topics of interest include Tudor/Stuart England, the influence of religion in American popular culture,the history and culture of the British Isles, and the history of Christianity.
-I also enjoy studying historical films and their impact on popular culture.
+I specialize in the Americas and Europe with a particular emphasis on the interaction of politics, religions, and popular cultures in the Atlantic World from 1500 to the present.
+Some of my particular topics of interest include the influence of religions on American popular cultures and vice versa, the history and culture of the British Isles, and the history of Christianity.
+I also enjoy studying various forms of media and their impact on as well as their use by religious cultures in the Atlantic World.

 You never know what you might encounter in my upper-level history classes.
 Some days students may come to class and learn about history.
 Other days, students will come to class and live it as we engage in historical simulations that place them in the court of Henry VIII or send them on a mission to negotiate a formal alliance between Brazil and other Latin American nations before their classmates can form their own coalitions.